Update, July 30, 2023: Repo is now on Codeberg and mirrored to GitHub; new MP3 links added.

 Recently CBC revamped its music streams again and the old MP3 stream URLs don’t work.
 Why would they do this?
 Well, they want people to listen using the website or official app, or via platforms they have agreements with, like Google Home and Alexa.

 Personally, I think this is bullshit.
 I like listening to music while on the computer, but I’m not opening a whole-ass modern web browser, on top of whatever else I have open, for a simple audio stream.
 And if I’m using headphones with my phone or an actual physical radio, how am I supposed to hear sounds on my computer?
-So, after some helpful tips from more techy folks on Mastodon, I threw together this playlist with all the local CBC Radio 1 and CBC Music streams available at CBC Listen.
-Details below the fold.
+So, after some helpful tips from more techy folks on Mastodon and Github, I threw together a few playlists of the live radio streams.

 How to use it:

-- Optionally, first open the file in a text editor and delete the stations you don’t want.
+- Optionally, first open the file in a text editor (like Notepad, TextEdit, or nano) and delete the stations you don’t want.

-- Open the file with your preferred web radio application of choice, like VLC.
+- Open the file with your preferred web radio application of choice.

 - Pick your preferred radio station.
-“CBC Music” is, of course, what used to be Radio 2.
+“CBC Music” is what used to be Radio 2.

 Personally, I like VLC’s